Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Graphs of Bounded Neighborhood Diversity

 \subsubsection{Unifying Local Linear Constraints}

-Here we show how to change the local linear constraints and the neighborhood diversity decomposition in a way such that \begin{itemize} \item the new instance is equivalent to the former one, \item the size of the new decomposition is bounded in terms of $\nd(G)$ and $|\varphi|$ \item vertices of the same type also have exactly the same local linear constraints. \end{itemize} This, in turn, allows us to prove the main theorem in a much simpler setting.
+Here we show how to change the local linear constraints and the neighborhood diversity decomposition in a such way that \begin{itemize} \item the new instance is equivalent to the former one, \item the size of the new decomposition is bounded in terms of $\nd(G)$ and $\| \varphi \|$, and \item vertices of the same type in the newly obtained neighborhood diversity decompostion also have exactly the same local linear constraints. \end{itemize} This, in turn, allows us to prove the main theorem in a much simpler setting.

+\paragraph{Single Local Cardinality Constraint} We first show how to alter the given decompostion with respect to one local cardinality constraint $\alpha$ which is the core of the represented reduction.
+Then, we show how this can be used to alter the neighborhood diversity decomposition when more local cardinality constraints $( \alpha_1, \ldots, \alpha_\ell )$ are given.

-Let $G$ be a graph $G$ and $\TT$ its neighborhood diversity decomposition.
-A type $T\in \TT$ is said to be \emph{nonuniform} with respect to local linear cardinality constraints $\alpha$ if there exist vertices $u,v\in T$ with $\alpha(u)\neq\alpha(v)$, otherwise $T$ is said to be \emph{uniform}.
+Let $G$ be a graph and $\TT$ its neighborhood diversity decomposition.
+A type $T\in \TT$ is said to be \emph{nonuniform} with respect to local linear cardinality constraint $\alpha$ if there exist vertices $u,v\in T$ with $\alpha(u)\neq\alpha(v)$, otherwise $T$ is said to be \emph{uniform}.
 As already mentioned, the purpose of this section is to alter the given instance into an equivalent uniform one.
-In order to to be able to do so we have to change the neighborhood diversity decomposition (i.e., the type graph).
+In order to be able to do so we have to change the neighborhood diversity decomposition (i.e., the type graph).
 A neighborhood diversity decomposition $\hat\TT$ is a \emph{refinement} of $\TT$ if for every $\hat{T} \in \hat\TT$ there exists a type $T \in \TT$ such that $\hat{T} \subseteq T$.
 We define $\nu_{\alpha}(\TT)$ as the number of nonuniform types in $\TT$ with respect to $\alpha$.

-\begin{proposition} Let $G = (V,E)$ be a graph and let $\TT$ be a neighborhood diversity decomposition.
+\begin{proposition} Let $G = (V,E)$ be a graph and let $\TT$ be a neighborhood diversity decomposition of~$G$.
 For every $T\in\TT$ and for every $X \subseteq V$ there exists a nonnegative integer $z$ such that for every vertex $w \in T$ \begin{itemize} \item it holds that $|X(w)| = z$ if $T$ is an independent set and \item it holds that $|X(w)| \in \{z,z+1\}$ if $T$ is a clique. \end{itemize} \end{proposition} \begin{proof} First assume that $T$ is an independent set, then $N(v) = N(w)$ for all $v,w\in T$.

 For the second case assume that $T$ is a clique and let $M = N(v)\setminus\{w\}$.
-Now $N(v) = M\cup \{w\}$ and $N(w) = M\cup\{v\}$ and as the number $|M\cap X|$ contributes to both $v$ and $w$, $\big||X(v)| - |X(w)|\big| \leq 1$ must hold. \end{proof}
+Now $N(v) = M\cup \{w\}$ and $N(w) = M\cup\{v\}$ and, as the number $|M\cap X|$ contributes to both $X(v)$ and $X(w)$, $\big||X(v)| - |X(w)|\big| \leq 1$ must hold. \end{proof}